 While mostly dealing in freight cars, the decal line is expanding to include passenger trains, both heavyweight and streamline lightweight cars; as well as some steam engines: Santa Fe and Western Pacific to date.

 Compare the O scale truck on the left with the scale dimensioned truck on the right.
-The absense of the back side of the journal box is indicitive of the O gauge necessity to clear the thick wheels.
-The accuratly scaled model truck on the right is more than just pleasing to the eye - as an accurate model itself it compliments and finishes the overall model.
+The absence of the back side of the journal box is indicative of the O gauge necessity to clear the thick wheels.
+The accurately scaled model truck on the right is more than just pleasing to the eye - as an accurate model itself it compliments and finishes the overall model.